-There are a huge number of concerts each year: Winter concert, Pianists' Tea concert, Two Carol Services, Jazz Café, Spring Concert, Battle of the Bands, House Music Competition, Soloists' Concert and a Summer Concert.
-In 2019 we staged 'Sweeney Todd', casting students for all performance roles including the band.
-We look forward to our next Musical, which we hope to stage as soon as possible.
-Recently performed works are Parry's 'Blest Pair of Sirens', Walton's 'Coronation Te Deum' and Gershwin's 'Rhapsody in Blue'.
-2018 saw our first music tour to Barcelona in the October half term, we hope to run another tour as soon as we can.
+There are a huge number of concerts each year: Winter concert, Pianists' Tea concert, Two Carol Services, Jazz Café, Spring Concert, Battle of the Bands, House Music Competition, Soloists' Concerts and a Summer Concert.
+Last academic year we staged 'The Hunchback of Notre Dame', casting students for all performance roles including the band.
+Recently performed works are Vaughan-Williams 'Toward the Unknown Region', Marquez's 'Danzon No.5', and Gershwin's 'Rhapsody in Blue'.
+Last year we went on tour to Belgium and will run our next tour in October 2024.